 These days, activity at Tumbulgum centres on the river.
 A public wharf is conveniently located near the shops, and bait and tackle can be had by those who fancy a lazy day’s fishing.

-The village has an Art Gallery, Coffee Shop, General Store, Newsagency and more, catering for most needs.
-The area's popular watering hole is the historic Tumbulgum Tavern where the food is excellent.
+The village has a small art gallery, café and general store, catering for most needs.
+The area’s popular watering hole is the historic Tumbulgum Tavern where the food is excellent and the views spectacular!